All Products

 mysql-normal-**** 1/1 Running 0 10h

-Run the following command on the pod to test the write performance of the MySQL instance:
+Run the following command in the pod to stress-test the database performance.

 sysbench /root/sysbench/point_select.lua run --db-driver=mysql --report-interval=1